VukolRo/born2beRoot/monitoring_script.md

   ```
   $ apt install sysstat
   ```
-  run the `mpstat` comand and we can see activities for each available processor
+  run the `mpstat` command and we can see activities for each available processor
   also there we have idle percentage, that we will use for our script
   ```
   $ mpstat | grep all| awk '{printf("%.1f%%"), 100-$13}'
   ```
 7. **Last boot**
-  to display date and time of the last reboot use comand `who` with `-b` flag
+  to display date and time of the last reboot use command `who` with `-b` flag
   ```
   $ who -b | awk '{print $3" "$4}
   ```